firebase/firebaseui-web/README.md

 ### FirebaseUI widget modes

-Upon initilization, FirebaseUI will look for the `mode` parameter in the URL.
+Upon initialization, FirebaseUI will look for the `mode` parameter in the URL.
 Depending on the value of this parameter, it will trigger a specific mode.
 When no `mode` parameter is found, it will default to the sign-in mode.